Norviah/sheets/README.md

 To use this module, you'll need the ID of a spreadsheet, which is the long random string in the URL.
 For example, if you want to convert the [Animal Crossing: New Horizons Spreadsheet](https://tinyurl.com/acnh-sheet), you'll need the ID, which is `13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4`.

-If `sheets` encounters an error while converting, which is probably Google rate limiting `sheets`, `sheets` will attempt to convert that tab again, up to three times.
+If `sheets` encounters an error while converting, which is most likely Google rate limiting the program, `sheets` will attempt to convert that tab again, up to three times.
 If an error still occurs for the third attempt, an error is thrown.

 The usage for `sheets` looks like: